Debugging Intermittent Test Failures

-Normally you will have no trouble finding out that a particular test is intermittent, because a bug will be filed and you will see it in Bugzilla (watching the Bugzilla component of your choice is a good way to avoid missing the failure reports).
+You will have no trouble finding out that a particular test is intermittent, because a bug for it will be filed and you will see it in Bugzilla (watching the Bugzilla component of your choice is a good way to avoid missing the failure reports).

 However, it can still be useful to see intermittents in context.
-The War on Oranges site shows intermittents ranked by frequency.
-The orange factor robot also posts weekly updates to the relevant bugs in Bugzilla (see an example here).
+The Intermittent Failures View on Treeherder shows intermittents ranked by frequency.

-You can also see oranges in Bugzilla.
+You can also see intermittents in Bugzilla.
 Go to the settings page and enable "When viewing a bug, show its corresponding Orange Factor page".

 Reproducing Test Failures locally

-The first step to fix an orange is to reproduce it.
+The first step to fix an intermittent is to reproduce it.

-Sometimes reproducing can only be done in automation, but it's worth trying locally, because this makes it much simpler to debug.
+Sometimes reproducing the failure can only be done in automation, but it's worth trying locally, because this makes it much simpler to debug.